BenjaminSivac/Projects_2022/TidyTuesday/Billboard100.md

 This dataset already has a few interesting aggregated columns for each performer and his/her respective song; weekly number, number of instances it has appeared on the billboard, positions on the chart, and a variable for cumulative weeks on the chart.

+## Exploratory data analysis
-We will first fix the week\_id variable as it needs to be converted into a date format.
+We will first fix the
+week\_id variable as it needs to be converted into a date format.

 ``` r